awsdocs/aws-glue-developer-guide/doc_source/aws-glue-programming-python-samples-legislators.md

 + Load data into databases without array support\.
 + Query each individual item in an array using SQL\.

 You already have a connection set up named `redshift3`\.
-For information about how to create your own connection, see [Adding a Connection to Your Data Store](populate-add-connection.md)\.
+For information about how to create your own connection, see [Defining Connections in the AWS Glue Data Catalog](populate-add-connection.md)\.

 Next, write this collection into Amazon Redshift by cycling through the `DynamicFrames` one at a time: